Drug and Alcohol Rehab in Reading

 Types Of Addictions That Require Rehab In Reading

-Rehab Recovery offer help for all types of addictions, whether behavioural or substance-based.
-The most common addictions we do treat are detailed below:
+The most common addictions that we help to treat are detailed below:

 - Alcohol Addiction– This is a legal substance, but it is incredibly addictive.
-The goal for treatment is to abstain from it
+Whether you suffer from constant heavy drinking or can’t stop the occasional binge, rehab can help.
+The goal of treatment is always to abstain from alcohol.

-- Drug Addiction– This could be marijuana, heroin, cocaine, speed, pain pills, or LSD, among others
+- Drug Addiction– This could be cannabis, heroin, cocaine, speed, prescription drugs, LSD and many others.

-- Eating Disorders– These are Anorexia, Bulimia, Compulsive Overeating.
-The goal is to have healthy eating patterns and a healthy weight
+- Eating Disorders– This covers conditions such as anorexia, bulimia, and compulsive overeating or undereating.
+The goal is to have healthy eating patterns and a healthy weight.

 - Gaming Addiction– This is where a person is addicted to video games.
-The goal is to teach responsible use of games and technology
+The goal is to teach the responsible use of games and technology.

-If you or someone you care for is struggling with any of the above, do not hesitate to get in touch with our admissions team today.
+If you or someone you care for is struggling with any of the above or any addiction at all, do not hesitate to get in touch.

 Things To Consider Before Entering Rehab In Reading